retrofor/iamai/README.md

 ## ❗ Usage

-首先你需要有一个适配器与IamAI连接。

-> firstly,you need to load an adapter.
+firstly,you need to load an adapter.

 ```python
 from iamai import Bot